 Otherwise, the owner is only liable if he or she was negligent.

-If you or a loved one has suffered injuries resulting from a dog bite, contact the experienced Oklahoma and Northwest Arkansas personal injury lawyers at Carr & Carr today.
-We have nearly 40 years of helping victims of negligence obtain the compensation and care they deserve.
-With offices in Tulsa, Oklahoma City, and Springdale in Northwest Arkansas, our dog bite attorneys can help you wherever you may be.
+If you or a loved one suffered injuries from a dog bite, contact the experienced Oklahoma personal injury lawyers at Carr & Carr today.
+We have nearly 40 years of helping victims of negligence obtain the compensation and care they need.
+Though based in offices in Oklahoma City and Tulsa, our attorneys are also happy to meet you at your home or hospital room.